Cereceres/coForEach/README.md

 ## arrayToIterate

- The array to iterate, can be passed as thid arg or with context with is called coFor
+ The array to iterate, can be passed as third arg or like second arg if third is undefined.